Highlights from the Ratings and Financial Report for Advaxis Inc. (ADXS)

 Sponsored

-The average price from analysts is $2.25.
-ADXS currently public float of 145.56M and currently shorts hold a 2.35% ratio of that float.
-Today, the average trading volume of ADXS was 5.85M shares.
+The average price from analysts is $2.25, which is $1.78 above the current price.
+ADXS currently public float of 145.54M and currently shorts hold a 2.35% ratio of that float.
+Today, the average trading volume of ADXS was 5.94M shares.

 ADXS’s Market Performance

-ADXS stocks went up by 1.18% for the week, with a monthly drop of -8.11% and a quarterly performance of 10.31%, while its annual performance rate touched 20.07%.
-The volatility ratio for the week stands at 9.09% while the volatility levels for the past 30 days are set at 8.54% for Advaxis Inc..
-The simple moving average for the period of the last 20 days is -1.88% for ADXS stocks with a simple moving average of -16.85% for the last 200 days.
+ADXS stocks went down by -0.81% for the week, with a monthly drop of -11.63% and a quarterly performance of 14.67%, while its annual performance rate touched -4.74%.
+The volatility ratio for the week stands at 7.88% while the volatility levels for the past 30 days are set at 8.28% for Advaxis Inc..
+The simple moving average for the period of the last 20 days is -5.55% for ADXS stocks with a simple moving average of -20.24% for the last 200 days.

 Analysts’ Opinion of ADXS